-Simi Valley actively participates in the Countywide Stormwater program by participating in all the subcommittees as well as the Management Committee.
-The City also is an active participant the Calleguas Creek Watershed Management Program.
-Simi Valley has continued to focus additional efforts on trash in the arroyo this year by continuing to work with community groups to facilitate cleanup events throughout the year, removing several thousand pounds of trash and debris at these events.
-The City continues to provide outreach to residents through community events such as the City's annual Street Fair, Moorpark College Multi-Cultural Day, Moorpark College Earth Day, and the Living Green Expo.
-Flyers are handed out at each of the City's Household Hazardous Waste event that stress the importance of picking up pet waste along with other BMPs.
-Presentations are given at elementary schools and afterschool programs to teach children the importance of keeping our environment clean.
-In the coming year, the City will contract with Eco Hero to make presentations at many of the schools in Simi Valley focusing on anti-littering messages and stormwater concerns.
-Pet waste bags are provided to the East County Animal Shelter to be given out at pet adoption events.
+The City of Simi Valley actively participates in the Countywide Stormwater program by participating in all subcommittees as well as the Management Committee.
+The City is also an active participant in the Calleguas Creek Watershed Management Program.
+Flyers were handed out at the four City Household Hazardous Waste events held in 2019/20 that stress the importance of picking up pet waste along with other BMPs.
+Two of the HHW events (March and May 2020) were canceled due to Covid-19 restrictions.
 The City has also worked with the Animal Shelter to install and maintain a mutt mitt station for the dog run at the shelter where potential adoptive pet parents can spend time and bond with their chosen dog prior to adoption.